Carnival Corporation & plc research snapshot

 Valuation and margin of safety

-The equity multiple looks modest on trailing EPS and free cash flow, but enterprise value is higher because debt remains large.
+The equity multiple looks modest on trailing earnings and free cash flow, but enterprise value is higher because debt remains large.
 A larger margin of safety would require either sustained debt reduction or an entry price that compensates for travel-cycle risk.

 Source-backed data